 The focus of the study requires that the volatility form of REER be generated.
 Consequently, the study employed the Generalised Autoregressive Conditional Heteroscedasticity (GARCH) model to generate the volatility series for REER.
-This was consistent with the studies by Pozo (1992), Kroner and Lastrapes (1993), Caporale and Doroodian (1994), Sauer and Bohara (2001), Clark et al. (2004), DeVita and Abbott (2004) Yakub et. al.,: Empirical Investigation on Exchange Rate Volatility and Trade Flows in Nigeria and Asteriou et al. (2016) who have extensively adopted the method in modelling volatility.
+This was consistent with the studies by Pozo (1992), Kroner and Lastrapes (1993), Caporale and Doroodian (1994), Sauer and Bohara (2001), Clark et al. (2004), DeVita and Abbott (2004) and Asteriou et al. (2016) who have extensively adopted the method in modelling volatility.